What's Included in the Price

 Before hiring:

-- Ask about frost-resistant tiles if you are in the Hills
+- Ask whether your tiles need frost resistance (this depends on whether you are in the Hills or on the plains)

-- Confirm they can provide AS 4586 slip ratings for pool surround tiles
+- Confirm they can provide AS 4586 slip ratings and barefoot classification for pool surround tiles

 How We Calculate